d12frosted/elpa-mirror/stable-melpa/mini-echo-readme.txt

-Echo buffer status in minibuffer window
+Show buffer status in echo area, get rid of mode-line !